…and shrink that enormous Capture One catalog file

 One of the most pleasant surprises of going 100% Adobe-free has been the switch to Phase One’s Capture One.
 It has long been a favorite among pros, but I have to admit that I overlooked it at first after being seduced by the slicker marketing and shinier interfaces of some other self-described Lightroom alternatives.
-None of those proved to be — or show any progress towards ever being — a replacement for Adobe Lightroom, at least not for most professional photographers.
+None of those proved to be — or show any real progress towards ever being — a complete replacement for Adobe Lightroom, at least not for many professional photographers.

 However, the size of the preview files is not trivial.
 For a large library, the catalog file can reach many gigabytes, even while the database file itself is only a few hundred megabytes.
 I would much rather store those preview files on the external SSD that I reserve specifically for caches.
 That way I don’t waste precious space on my internal SSD, and I can exclude that drive from my various backup services.
 There’s not much point wasting bandwidth and storage space by constantly backing up new preview files that can always be recreated if lost, and, in my particular case, the catalog file size had surpassed the single file size limit for syncing with iCloud Drive, which is a critical part of my workflow.